-Notes: The policy $x'{xs}(s')$ is evaluated at the extreme values of s, therefore, showing the ergodic set of the Fund contract.
+Notes: The policy $x'{xs}(s')$ is evaluated at the extreme values of s, therefore, showing the steady-state of the Fund contract.

 Given the existence of a unique solution to the SPFE and our assumptions, we can establish several important properties.
-The following ones follow almost directly from the firstorder conditions (14) and (15), the resource constraint (13), and the constraint qualification conditions (19) and (20):
+The following ones follow almost directly from the first-order conditions (14) and (15), the resource constraint (13), and the constraint qualification conditions (19) and (20):